In the pursuit of doing the best SEO work we can, one thing that may be overlooked or undervalued is optimizing for voice search.

 How well do your videos rank in Google?
 In SEO you need to utilize every resource you have available, and a big component of that is video.
 People love to be visually stimulated, and most people learn better through being shown.

-If you’ve never made Beef Wellington before, are you more likely to use the recipe from the blog with the video tutorial, or relying on the typed out recipe?
+If you’ve never made Beef Wellington before, are you more likely to use the recipe from the blog with the video tutorial, or rely on the typed-out recipe?

 Most sites can find a place for useful videos and then optimize them so they will draw people in.

 If you’re not sure if YouTube is something worth investing in, you should know that YouTube is owned by Google.
-Perhaps that is why over 80% of the videos that rank in the top ten for video-related searches in Google are from YouTube, as opposed to other video platforms, embeds on websites or natively hosted video.
+Perhaps that is why over 80% of the videos that rank in the top ten for video-related searches in Google are from YouTube, as opposed to other video platforms, embeds on websites, or natively hosted videos.

 According to Thomas Anthony, an organic marketing consultant: